chuacw/CWEthGasMon/ReleaseNotes/README.md

 Cleaning up the solution
 ===
 If you no longer wish to run the solution, call the clean.cmd script to clean up the generated Docker images.

+*WARNING* The solution needs to stop running first before you run the clean script.

 Testing the solution as an end user
 ===